-To meet expansion requirements, it is recommended that a power supply that can withstand high power consumption be used (500W or greater).
-If a power supply is used that does not provide the required power, the result can lead to an unstable or unbootable system.
+- To meet expansion requirements, it is recommended that a power supply that can withstand high power consumption be used (500W or greater).
+If a power supply is used that does not provide the required power, the result can lead to an unstable or unbootable system. - The power connectors are compatible with power supplies with 2x2 12V and 2x10 power connectors.
+When using a power supply providing a 2x4 12V and a 2x12 power connector, remove the protective covers from the 12V power connector and the main power connector on the motherboard.
+Do not insert the power supply cables into pins under the protective covers when using a power supply providing a 2x2 12V and a 2x10 power connector.